buntine/p-prime-prime/CONTENT.md

 - Open loop: `(`
 - Close loop: `)`

-So, finally, let's write the previous program again with our new abstractions:
+Now it's starting to look familiar!
+And so, finally, let's write the previous program again with our new abstractions:

 ```
 (D R I L)